A Family-friendly Story For All Ages

-“My name is Jim,” I answered somewhat meekly as I went to shake his hand, thinking to do so gently and being careful not to pull it off, him being a scarecrow after all.
+“My name is Jim,” I answered somewhat meekly as I went to shake his hand, thinking to do so gently and being careful not to pull it off, him being an honest-to-goodness scarecrow, after all.
 And I had just heard about One-Armed Willy.

-Miraculously before I splattered on the ground nose first or was even aware of what was happening, Haystack Harry had caught me in mid-air sprawl and stood me upright again.
+Miraculously before I splattered nose-first on the barn floor or was even aware of what was happening, Haystack Harry had caught me in mid-air sprawl and stood me upright again.
 Fast.
 Freaky fast.
 But surprisingly, somehow not scary fast now.
-There was something about him that was reassuring, even if he was, unbelievably — a fully functioning and talking scarecrow.
+There was something about Haystack Harry that was reassuring, even if he was, unbelievably — a fully functioning and talking scarecrow.

-With that, he very proudly held up his feet for me to see, both adorned with bright red, high top tennis shoes just like the basketball players back home.
+With that, he proudly held up his overly large feet for me to see, both adorned with bright red, high top tennis shoes just like the basketball players back home.
 I had been so transfixed by his upper body appearance that I hadn’t even noticed his feet and legs yet.

-And with that, he burst out again in raucous laughter, this time putting to flight an assortment of pigeons, swallows and sparrows from the barn rafters.
-In my imagination I envisioned him sprinting across a field in hot pursuit of cackling crows, his feet a red blur as in a cartoon and the crows caught totally unaware and scrambling over one another to get air-borne, with confounded crows and cast away black feathers scattering everywhere.
+And with that, Haystack Harry burst out again in raucous laughter, this time putting to flight an assortment of pigeons, swallows, and sparrows from the barn rafters.
+In my, imagination I envisioned him sprinting across a field in hot pursuit of cackling crows, his feet a red blur as in a cartoon and the crows caught totally unaware and scrambling over one another to get air-borne with confounded crows and cast away black feathers scattering everywhere.

 “How is it you can talk and walk around and things, Harry?”
 I began, “and how . . .”

 “There’s nothin’ that special — about it — Friend Jim.
-As I said, most scarecrows — are very slow — and people just don’t pick up on — them movin’ when they do — and they don’t do that much — movin’ to begin with.
+As I said, most scarecrows — are very slow — and people just don’t pick up on — them movin’ when they do — and scarecrows, especially the slowcrows, don’t do that much — movin’ to begin with.
 It’s those ol’ muddy, heavy boots.